roip/chrome-extensions/focus-reader/README.md

 - **Activate**: Click the extension icon in your toolbar
 - The overlay will appear with:
-  - Top and bottom shading
+  - Top and bottom shading (blocks content above/below reading area)
-  - Side shading (automatically sized to content)
+  - Green bracket lines at left and right edges (optional, can be toggled off)
-  - Green bracket lines at content edges
+  - Drag handles (top and bottom center, inside the gray shading)
-  - Drag handles (top and bottom center)
+  - Close button (× at top-right of screen)
-  - Settings button (top-right of clear area)
+  - Settings button (⚙ at top-right of screen)

 ### Drag Controls